by Texas Homesteader ~

 Calm Winds And Sunshine To The Rescue!

 I was sure to spray the leaf surfaces of all the plants that I wanted dead.
-And I was extra careful not to allow over-spray onto any desirable plants.
+And I was extra careful not to allow over-spray to drift onto any desirable plants.

 Then I sat back & let the sunshine and vinegar do all the hard work.

-The plants are completely dead now of course, but the photo below is a pretty dramatic before/after difference in just a few hours!
+The plants are completely dead now of course, but the photo below is a pretty dramatic before/after difference I saw in just a few hours!

 When I’m getting serious with weed spraying I use my heavy-duty non-toxic Weed Killer Recipe.
 It’s the only thing I’ll use around the perimeter fence of my veggie garden.